 4 Cups: beer die cups > plastic red solo cups

 2+ Dice: standard six-sided dice that are standard size (16mm) and square cornered for optimal bounces

 1 Table: official size (4ft x 8ft x 3ft), any surface works if it has decent bounces (avoid the standard gray fold up table unless you love disappointment)

 How to set up beer die:

-- Finally dap up your opponents and wish them luck.
-Beer die is known as the gentleman's game and sportsmanship is highly valued.
+Finally dap up your opponents and wish them luck.
+There's a reason beer die is known as the gentleman's game

 How to score in beer die: